Chiral vortex-line liquid of three-dimensional interacting Bose systems with moat dispersion: Acknowledgment

 \section{Acknowledgment}

 The authors are grateful to Devadyouti Das, Alex Kamenev, Nikolay Prokofiev, and Ara Sedrakyan for useful discussions.
 The authors gratefully acknowledge support from the Simons Center for Geometry and Physics, Stony Brook University, at which some of the research for this paper was performed.
 The work was partially supported by the Armenian ARPI Remote Laboratory program 24RL-1C024.
+This work was partially supported by Higher Education and Science Committee of MESCS RA (Research project No. 25PostDoc-1C003).